George McCullough

-George Wayne McCullough Jr. (born February 18, 1975) is an American former professional football cornerback who played five seasons in the National Football League (NFL) with the Tennessee Oilers/Titans and San Francisco 49ers.
-He was selected by the Oilers in the fifth round of the 1997 NFL draft after playing college football at Baylor University.
+George Wayne McCullough Jr. (born February 18, 1975) is an American former professional football player who was a cornerback for five seasons in the National Football League (NFL) with the Tennessee Oilers/Titans and San Francisco 49ers.
+He was selected by the Oilers in the fifth round of the 1997 NFL draft after playing college football for the Baylor Bears.
 He was also a member of the Barcelona Dragons of NFL Europe and the Ottawa Renegades of the Canadian Football League (CFL).

 Early life and college

 George Wayne McCullough Jr. was born on February 18, 1975, in Galveston, Texas.
 He attended Ball High School in Galveston.

 He lettered for the Baylor Bears from 1993 to 1996.
 He made one interception for the Bears in 1995 and two in 1996.